-- Sodium fluoride reacts with chlorine undergoes displacement reaction forming sodium chloride and fluorine.
+- Sodium fluoride reacts with chlorine and undergoes displacement reaction forming sodium chloride and fluorine.

 Uses of Sodium fluoride – NaF

-- Sodium fluoride has bactericidal properties but it is too toxic for use as a wound antiseptic.
+- Sodium fluoride has bactericidal properties but it is too toxic to be used as a wound antiseptic.

 - Sodium fluoride is used as an insecticide.